 Not to pull a Robert Scoble and suddenly go doom and gloom but maybe we got suckered again.
-All the lessons learned seven or eight years about crazy schemes, companies raising lots of capital without a plan on how sell stuff, and the hype/euphoria surrounding the Web’s Next, Great growth phase were mostly forgotten.
+All the lessons learned seven or eight years about crazy schemes, companies raising lots of capital without a plan on how to sell stuff, and the hype/euphoria surrounding the Web’s Next, Great growth phase was mostly forgotten.

-Instead, tons of venture capital has been poured into companies that have little, if no, chance of finding a business model.
+Instead, tons of venture capital has been poured into companies that have little, if no, the chance of finding a business model.
 And even if they did discover one, many of them don’t have a business that’s ever going to be viable.

 Not to pick on Seesmic but how did it raise $6-million a few months ago?
-It doesn’t have a business model and there doesn’t appear to be strong demand for its video comment service.
+It doesn’t have a business model and there doesn’t appear to be a strong demand for its video comment service.
 Sure, it’s seeing more videos made but that’s not a business.